 - Remove the medium from culture flasks by aspiration.

 - Wash the monolayer of cells with HBSS (H6648) and remove the solution by aspiration.

-    - Pipette 2.5 mL of Trypsin/EDTA Solution (T3924) into the T-25 flask.
+- Pipette 8 mL of Trypsin/EDTA Solution (T3924) into the T-75 flask (SIAL0641).
 Rock the flask gently to ensure the solution covers all the cells.

 - Re-cap the flask tightly and monitor the trypsinization progress at room temperature under an inverted microscope.
-It usually takes about 45 seconds for the cells to become rounded.
+Do this for 60 seconds.

 - Release the rounded cells from the culture surface by hitting the side of the flask against your palm until most of the cells are detached.

 - If the cells are not visually detached place the flask into the incubator for an additional thirty seconds, then repeat step 7.